José María Arizmendiarrieta: Civil War and priestly ordination: 1936–1941

 On January 1, 1941, he celebrated his first mass in the church of San Pedro de Barinaga in the presence of his parents and relatives.
-The Perosi mass was sung at the ceremony, as well as the Nun duzu amandrea (Where do you have your grandmother), by the admired president of Euskaltzaindia (Royal Academy of the Basque Language), Resurreccion Maria de Azkue.
-After which, and although he intended to go to the University of Leuven in Belgium to study Sociology, he was assigned as an assistant curate to the parish Mondragon, 30 miles from his own home town, who suffered from unusual levels of unemployment and social tensions as a result of the civil war.
+A Lorenzo Perosi mass was sung at the ceremony, as well as the Nun duzu amandrea (Where do you have your grandmother) by Resurrección María de Azkue the admired president of Euskaltzaindia (Royal Academy of the Basque Language).
+He intended to study sociology at the University of Leuven in Belgium, but was assigned as an assistant Curate to the parish Mondragon, 30 miles from his own home town, which suffered from unusual levels of unemployment and social tensions as a result of the civil war.